 The Higher Education Relief Opportunities for Students Act of 2003 (P.L.
 108-76), also known as the HEROES Act of 2003, provides financial and administrative relief for active-duty members of the military, including members of the National Guard who were called to active service by the President or Secretary of Defense for a period of more than 30 consecutive days.
 The HEROES Act also provides relief for people who live or work in a disaster area or who suffer economic hardship because of a war, military operation or national emergency.
 (National emergencies must have been declared by the President.
 But, natural disaster areas, which can include earthquakes, mudslides, tornadoes, floods and hurricanes, may be declared by a federal, state or local official.)

 Affected Individual: An affected individual, as defined by the HEROES Act of 2003, is an active-duty member of the U.S. Armed Forces, a person who lives or works in a disaster area or a person who suffers economic hardship because of a war, military operation or national emergency.

 The law, which was made permanent by P.L.
-110-93, allows the U.S. Department of Education to waive or modify statutory and regulatory provisions concerning Title IV federal student aid for affected individuals in connection with a war, military operation or national emergency.
+110-93, allows the U.S. Department of Education to waive or modify statutory and regulatory provisions concerning federal student aid for affected individuals in connection with a war, military operation or national emergency.